How to use the localisation to win the market

 To increase the efficiency and accuracy of your localisation system, internal improvements need to be made.
 Translation problems should be traced back in source content and infrastructure.
 Source content effects the quality and price of translations.
 Quality of source content can be improved by:

 - Reach a global audience

 According to the survey from Halim University 75% of the population don’t speak English and out of the remaining 25% will not speak and understand marketing content easily.
 In all global population only 6% people are native English speakers.
 In order to reach a potential global audience context localisation is therefore very important.
 Context localisation will boost your sales.

 You can show your customers, your concern and care for them by localising your content.
 Target culture should be adapted and a personalised experience should be delivered in localisation.
 In this way you will be able to enhance customer engagement and trust.

 Increase marketing effectiveness

 Targeting a narrow segment of the local market will improve marketing effectiveness.
 There is no need to spend more money on different marketing campaigns as that marketing campaign will be effective in only one country.
-ROI needs to be calculated before launchin any campaign.
-SEO Search Engine optimization is very useful for localisation.
+ROI needs to be calculated before launching any campaign.
+SEO Search Engine optimisation is very useful for localisation.
 Its results are influenced by physical location.
 Your sales will get higher if your marketing is effective.

 Localisation is integral part of many businesses if it is needed to make a choice between two products.
 If just one product is localised in the native language.
 It is obvious consumer will go for localised product.